GLOBAL MARKETS-Shares gain on corporate results, M&A talk; euro gains

 U.S. Treasuries prices fell, with benchmark yields at their highest level in two weeks, in advance of an auction of $32 billion in two-year notes, the first part of this week's $96 billion in coupon-bearing supply.

-(Reporting by Herbert Lash; Additional reporting by Marius Zaharia in London; Editing by Leslie Adler and Chizu Nomiyama)
+(Reporting by Herbert Lash; Additional reporting by Marius Zaharia in London; Editing by Leslie Adler)

 https://www.nytimes.com/2017/04/23/technology/travis-kalanick-pushes-uber-and-himself-to-the-precipice.html?_r=1